 The Myovision Lens by Zeiss

-Myopia, also called nearsightedness, is common in Asian children especially with parents also having myopia.
-Typically myopia is first diagnosed between the ages of 4 and 6; after that an annual progression of 0.60D to 1.00D in young children is quite common among the Chinese population.
-Over 50% of 11-13 year old children living in urban Asia have myopia.
+Myopia, also called nearsightedness, is common type of refractive error that is estimated to affect 1 in 3 individuals.
+Studies show that by the year 2050, 1 in 2 individuals may eventually be nearsighted.
+Typically myopia is first diagnosed between the ages of 4 and 6; after that, an annual progression of 0.60D to 1.00D in young children is quite common.

-Zeiss offers a new lens technology called Myovision.
-It is the first single vision lens design of its kind in the world and just came to Canada in Spring 2011.
-This new invention uses Peripheral Vision Management technology which brings the peripheral image forward, onto or even in front of the retina while independently positioning the cental image on the retina to give clear vision.
+Zeiss offers a lens technology called Myovision.
+It was the first single-vision lens design of its kind.
+This lens uses Peripheral Vision Management technology which brings the peripheral image forward, onto or even in front of the retina while independently positioning the cental image on the retina to give clear vision.
 By moving the peripheral image forward, this removes the stimulus to myopia progression.
-I.e. Stop signal to the eye to control eye elongation.
+I.e. Reduces the growth signal to the eye to control eye elongation.

-People who spend more time outdoors in the sunshine also have lower incidence of myopia.
-Studies in China show that the rate of myopia in the summer is half of that in winter months.
+People who spend more time outdoors in the sunshine also have a lower incidence of myopia.
+Studies in Asia show that the rate of myopia in the summer is half of that in the winter months.
 Also in Sydney Australia, a study found that the risk of myopia could be reduced substantially when children spent more time outdoors.

 This may be related to increased secretion of dopamine (a neurotransmitter found in the retina) when extended time is spent outdoors, the lengthening of the eye could be slowed.

 This is an ongoing area of intensive research and we encourage you to discuss which options may be best for your child with our optometrists at their eye exam.

 Feel free to contact us if you have any questions or concerns about your eye health.
 If you require assistance after hours, please dial 811 for further guidance.
 If you are experiencing an eye emergency after hours, we recommend seeking care at the Rockyview General Hospital's Department of Ophthalmology.